Dan Ketchum: University of Michigan

 He attended the University of Michigan, beginning around the Fall of 2000, and graduated with the class of 2005 with a major in Mechanical Engineering.
 At Michigan, he swam for the Michigan Wolverines swimming and diving team in National Collegiate Athletic Association (NCAA) competition under Coach Jon Urbanchek through most of his tenure with the team.
 In March 2004, he was a member of Michigan's NCAA national championship team in the 800-meter freestyle relay held in East Meadow, New York, together with Peter Vanderkaay, Davis Tarwater and Andrew Hurd.
-With a strong finish by their anchor Andrew Hurd, Ketcham's 2004 NCAA championship team swam a combined time of 7:01.42, defeating the second place Stanford team by over four seconds.
+With a strong finish by their anchor Andrew Hurd, Ketcham's 2004 NCAA championship team swam a combined time of 7:01.42, defeating the second-place Stanford team by over four seconds.
 At Michigan, Ketchum received 15 honors as an All-American, and was a Big Ten Conference Champion in the 200 freestyle in three separate years.

 2004 Athens Olympics

 Moving up from his placement at the 2000 Olympic trials as a University of Michigan senior, Ketchum won a spot on the U.S. 800-meter freestyle relay team with a fifth-place finish in the 200-meter freestyle at the U.S. trials in July in Long Beach, California.
-His Michigan teamate Peter Vanderkay also won a spot with a third-place finish in the 200-meter freestyle qualifier.
+His Michigan teammate Peter Vanderkay also won a spot with a third-place finish in the 200-meter freestyle qualifier.

 At the 2004 Summer Olympics in Athens, Greece, Ketchum earned a gold medal by swimming in the first preliminary heat for the winning U.S. team in the men's 4×200-meter freestyle relay.
 On the morning of August 17, 2004, his 4x200 relay team swam a 7:12.80 in the Round 1 preliminary heat, winning the heat to help advance the U.S. team to the final round.
 Later, in the evening of August 17, the winning U.S. team that did not include Ketcham, swam a 7:07.33 in the finals, placing first to win the gold.
-Australian team placed second with a 7:07.46, and the Italian team placed third with a 7:11.83.
+The Australian team placed second with a 7:07.46, and the Italian team placed third with a 7:11.83.

 International competition

 He represented the United States at the Universiade in 2001, where he captured a bronze in the 200 free and swam on a 4 x 200 freestyle relay team that won a silver medal.
-In international competition, at the World Short Course Swimming Championships in 2004, he swam as part of the gold medal winning 4 x 200 freestyle relay team.
+In international competition, at the World Short Course Swimming Championships in 2004, he swam as part of the gold medal-winning 4 x 200 freestyle relay team.
 At the Summer Pan American Games in 2003 in Santo Domingo, he captured a gold in the 4×200 meter freestyle relay, and in individual events, won a silver in the 200 meter freestyle.